 01 of 10

-A steam mop heats up very quickly, and the mop foot gets too hot to handle if you try to attach the cloth while it's heating up.
+Once plugged in, a steam mop heats up quickly.
+Therefore, the mop foot can get too hot to handle if you try to attach the cloth while it's heating up.
 There's also a potential risk of electrical shock while handling a wet mop cloth while the mop is plugged in.

 02 of 10

-Heat builds up very quickly (a few seconds with some models.
+Heat builds up very quickly—a few seconds with some models.
 If the steam mop is left in one spot for too long, it apply too much steam and heat to a small area and possibly damage the flooring.

 03 of 10